HypixelDev/ForgeModAPI/README.md

 ## Usage

-Add the HyPixel Maven repository to your build:
+Add the Hypixel Maven repository to your build:

 ```kotlin
 repositories {